Baldie-dev/JanusLM/README.md

 ### Results
 To be done:

-1. Comparison of proposal 1 and proposal 2
+1. Comparison of proposal 1 and proposal 2 vs baseline (LLM that is doing natively classification)
+2. Evaluation how big impact does fine-tuning has
-2. Evaluation of different models on accuracy.
+3. Evaluation of different models on accuracy.
-3. Evaluation of different size/shape of classification head on accuracy.
+4. Evaluation of different size/shape of classification head on accuracy.
-4. Evaluation of reasoning length on accuracy.
+5. Evaluation of reasoning length on accuracy.
-5. Evaluation of fine-tuning approaches / effect of sample size on accuracy.
+6. Evaluation of fine-tuning approaches / effect of sample size on accuracy.

 ## Pre-Requisities